melli79/mathGames/Readme.md

 0. Read about major human-caused environmental impacts, e.g. CO$_2$ footprint, garbage production, product turnover, ... -- how they can be measured, what is a healthy range, a common industry country range, a valid range for the SDG 2030.

-1. with a handy phone app that allows the user to keep track daily of environmentally important activities; MVP: Store the daily actions in an on-phone SQLite DB, give an onverview, recent 30 days
+1. with a handy phone app that allows the user to keep track daily of environmentally important activities; MVP: Store the daily actions in an on-phone SQLite DB, give an overview, recent 30 days

 2. with a self-hosted backend that stores the data, processes statistics

-3. Consinder selling it in an app store (Google/Android and/or Apple/iOS)
+3. Consider selling it in an app store (Google/Android and/or Apple/iOS)

-4. make the app more resilient (phone buffering, migrating, ...) and more convenient (DB with standard acitivities)
+4. make the app more resilient (phone buffering, migrating, ...) and more convenient (DB with standard activities)

 5. Let users fill your DB with standard activities